Continuum hypothesis: Independence from ZFC

 The continuum hypothesis is closely related to many statements in analysis, point set topology and measure theory.
 As a result of its independence, many substantial conjectures in those fields have subsequently been shown to be independent as well.

 The independence from ZFC means that proving or disproving the CH within ZFC is impossible.
 However, Gödel and Cohen's negative results are not universally accepted as disposing of all interest in the continuum hypothesis.
-Hilbert's problem remains an active topic of research; see Woodin and Peter Koellner for an overview of the current research status.
+The continuum hypothesis remains an active topic of research: see Woodin and Koellner for an overview of the current research status.

-The continuum hypothesis was not the first statement shown to be independent of ZFC.
-An immediate consequence of Gödel's incompleteness theorem, which was published in 1931, is that there is a formal statement (one for each appropriate Gödel numbering scheme) expressing the consistency of ZFC that is independent of ZFC, assuming that ZFC is consistent.
-The continuum hypothesis and the axiom of choice were among the first mathematical statements shown to be independent of ZF set theory.
+The continuum hypothesis and the axiom of choice were among the first genuinely mathematical statements shown to be independent of ZF set theory.
+Although the existence of some statements independent of ZFC had already been known more than two decades prior: for example, assuming good soundness properties and the consistency of ZFC, Gödel's incompleteness theorems published in 1931 establish that there is a formal statement Con(ZFC) (one for each appropriate Gödel numbering scheme) expressing the consistency of ZFC, that is also independent of it.
+The latter independence result indeed holds for many theories.